haywardt/nuff2/README.md

 - ~~figure out repeating elements~~
 - create a state.get that retrieves arraylike keys into an array
 - ~~figure out where `state` and `api` are glued together.~~
-- write an Object diff function so duplicate property/value pairs are not sent
+- ~~write an Object diff function so duplicate property/value pairs are not sent~~
+- build a style sheet
+- build an "includer" that makes the index.html look very simple.
+- figure out why manifest.json sometimes creates a new cookie

 # Good-Nuff